bahorn/detect-unsigned-module/README.md

 * missing systemd-journal entries, as singularity removes lines containing "journal".
 * lines about loading modules.
+* the whole buffer being in only one, as kovid's run.sh clears the buffer.

 those are pretty good detection signals.